US STOCKS-Dow eyes record highs in thin holiday trade; retailers jump

 By Medha Singh and Anisha Sircar

-Dec 29 (Reuters) - The Dow inched towards an all-time high on Wednesday, on a boost from retailers Home Depot and Nike, while record daily U.S. COVID-19 infections kept gains in check amid low liquidity in the final week of the year.
+Dec 29 (Reuters) - The Dow inched towards an all-time high on Wednesday, on a boost from retailers Home Depot and Nike, while record daily U.S. COVID-19 infections kept gains in check amid low trading volumes in the final week of the year.

 Some early studies pointing to a reduced risk of hospitalization in Omicron cases have helped investors look past the travel disruptions and powered the S&P 500 to record highs this week.

-"The market thinks that Omicron is going to hit just a few sectors of the whole economy, and most stocks will be good for that," said Luiz Pacheco, wealth advisor at Brainvest Wealth Management based in Miami.
+"As long as we don't shut the economy down, GDP will be fine next year, and therefore earnings will be fine next year," said Gary Black, managing partner, the Future Fund Active ETF.

-Meanwhile, the S&P 1500 airlines index .SPXCOMAIR shed 1.3%.
+Meanwhile, the S&P 1500 airlines index .SPCOMAIR shed 0.3%.
 Delta Air Lines DAL.N and Alaska Air Group ALK.N canceled hundreds of flights again on Tuesday as daily tally of infections in the United States surged.

 Six of the 11 major S&P sector indexes advanced.
-The energy index .SPNY, though, slipped 0.6% as oil prices slipped on demand concerns.
+The energy index .SPNY, though, slipped 0.4%.

 Typically, the final five trading days of the year and the first two of the subsequent year are seasonally strong for U.S. stocks.
 However, market participants warned against reading too much into daily moves as the holiday season tends to record some of the lowest volume turnovers that cause exaggerated price action.